DaoCloud/DaoCloud-docs/docs/en/dce/features.md

 # features

-DaoCloud Enterprise 5.0 combines a large number of featuere, and the typical featuers currently supported are as follows.
+DaoCloud Enterprise (DCE) 5.0 combines a large number of featueres, and the typical featuers currently supported are as follows.

 === "[multi-cluster management](../kpanda/03ProductBrief/WhatisKPanda.md)"

-- Unified management of multi-cluster, supporting any Kubernetes cluster within all specific version range to be included in the container management scope,
+- Unified management of multi-cluster, supporting Kubernetes clusters in all version ranges to be included in the container management scope.

 - Rapid cluster deployment.
-Rapidly deploys enterprise-level Kubernetes cluster on the Web UI, quickly builds enterprise-level container cloud platform, and adapt to the underlying environment of physical machines and VMS.
+Rapidly deploys enterprise-level Kubernetes clusters on the Web UI, quickly builds enterprise-level container cloud platform, and adapt to the underlying environment of physical machines and VMs.

 - One-click cluster upgrade.
 Upgrade the Kubernetes version with one click, and manage the upgrade of system components.

-- Cluster high avalability,the built-in cluster disaster recovery and backup abilities ensure that business system can recover from host failures, equipment room interruptions, and natural disasters, improving the stability of the production environment and reducing the risk of business interruption.
+- Cluster high avalability,the built-in cluster disaster recovery and backup abilities ensure that business systems can recover from host failures, equipment room interruptions, and natural disasters, improving the stability of the production environment and reducing the risk of business interruption.

 - Full lifecycle management of clusters, realizing the full lifecycle management of self-build cloud native clusters.